-First of all, both the numbers 12 and 13 are sacred numbers especially when considering the Moon – see end of this article for more.
+First of all, both the numbers 12 and 13 are sacred numbers in general and especially when considering the Moon.
+The whole 13 is better than the patriarchal number 12 has grown out of a misunderstanding about the importance of both numbers.
+The Moon literally connects with the number 12 -in its synodic cycle and 13 – in its sidereal cycle.
+See end of this article for more.

 Astronomers and Astrologers are often confused by the difference between Signs (that are seasonal) and constellations that are the starry backdrop the seasons move through.
-The problem is both the seasons and signs were named the same names and that has contributed to the confusion.
+The problem is both the seasons and signs were named the same names, when the difference between them was forgotten, and that has contributed to the confusion.

-Below I have listed the dates the Sun is in its Seasonal Signs and another table for when the Sun is in the Constellations.
+Listed below are the dates the Sun is in its Seasonal Signs and another table for when the Sun is traveling through different Constellations.
 Be sure to note the difference in the dates as that describes the precessional cycle from the time humanity forgot there was a difference between signs or seasons and constellations.
 This 15 minute YouTube is mini-teaching on this issue that helps to explain the difference with visuals.

 Plus, this article also explains this difference in greater detail http://shamanicastrology.com/articles/the-difference-between-signs-and-constellations